TheWolverine - Jordan Morant Goes Blue

 Morant is the third commitment of the day for the Wolverines, joining Brooklyn Erasmus Hall Campus four-star linebacker William Mohan and Williamstown (N.J.)
 High defensive end Aaron Lewis.

-It had been well known he was high on the Wolverines, but a commitment wasn't necessarily expected quite yet, especially when considering he recently said he'd be announcing his collegiate decision at the Jan.
+It had been well known that the four-star safety was high on the Wolverines, but a commitment wasn't necessarily expected quite yet, especially when considering he recently said he'd be announcing his collegiate decision at the Jan.
 4 All-American Bowl.

 Morant signifies the eighth four-star in Michigan's 2020 class, the 13th pledge overall and the lone safety of the bunch.

-First-year U-M linebackers coach Anthony Campanile has strong ties to Bergen Catholic (Morant's school), as his brother, Vito, is the current head coach there, and yet another brother, Nunzio, is a former coach there.
+First-year U-M linebackers coach Anthony Campanile has strong ties to Bergen Catholic (Morant's school), as his brother, Vito, is the current head coach there, and yet another brother, Nunzio, is a former head man there.

 ---